 About | Public Funds Public Schools

-Public Funds Public Schools is a national campaign supported by the Southern Poverty Law Center, Education Law Center, and Munger, Tolles & Olson LLP that strives to ensure that all public funds for education are used to maintain and support public schools.
-PFPS uses a range of tools to protect and promote public education, including litigation, advocacy, and research.
+Public Funds Public Schools is a national campaign founded by the Southern Poverty Law Center, Education Law Center, and Munger, Tolles & Olson LLP that strives to ensure that all public funds for education are used to maintain and support public schools.
+Currently, PFPS is supported by the Southern Poverty Law Center, SPLC Action Fund, Education Law Center, and Tamerlin Godley, Esq.

 Education Law Center